Q: How and when do I get my child tested for lead poisoning?

 A: Consult with your child’s pediatrician.
 The Allegheny County Health Department requires testing for lead exposure for all children at 9-12 months of age, and again at 24 months.
 If a child is older than 24 months, testing may be done as soon as possible after 24 months but before 72 months of age or entry into kindergarten, whichever is sooner.

 Q: I believe my child may suffer from lead poisoning.
 Where can we get help?

-A: A confirmed blood lead level of less than 5 micrograms/deciliter gets any child between 0-3 years old access to Early Intervention services and entitles the family to Allegheny County Health Department Office of Economic Development’s Lead Home Investigations program for a full risk assessment to identify source(s) of lead exposure and receive best practices to minimize risk.
+A: A confirmed blood lead level of less than 5 micrograms/deciliter gets any child between 0-3 years old access to Early Intervention services and entitles the family to Allegheny County Health Department’s Lead Home Investigations program for a full risk assessment to identify source(s) of lead exposure and receive best practices to minimize risk.

 If your child is between 0-3, contact the Alliance for Infants & Toddlers by calling 412-885-6000 for more information.
 If your child is 3-5 years old, contact the Allegheny Intermediate Unit – DART program by calling 412-394-5904.

 Q: I am unsure if my home has lead hazards.
 Where can I get an evaluation?

 A: The Allegheny County Health Department has a Safe and Healthy Homes Program to provide home inspections for households with at least one pregnant woman, or a child under age 22.
 The inspection will evaluate lead-based paint hazards, asthma triggers, pest management, ventilation, and mold/moisture.

 Q: I found lead hazards in my home.
 Who can fix this?

 A: The Allegheny County Office of Economic Development has a Lead Safe Homes Program.
 This program will provide eligible families with an assessment of lead paint hazards and remediation of lead hazards.